-WWE: "The Boogeyman."
-He was originally supposed to be a heel, but he became so popular with the fans that WWE had no choice but to turn him face.
+"The Boogeyman" was originally supposed to be a heel, but he became so popular with the fans that WWE had no choice but to turn him face.
 Didn't stop him from chewing on earthworms and spitting them in his opponents' faces.

 Kane perpetually sits here, whether he's a face or a heel, masked or unmasked.
 He's worked every creepy aspect imaginable with his character, and nearly every one of them he's worked to perfection.

-Jake "The Snake" Roberts plops firmly into this in his heel role, what with the leering, lecherous stare, the fascination with serpents, the happy admittance that he's a lying snake, and the fact that his semi-disheveled appearance would put him just as equally in an alleyway wearing nothing but a trenchcoat and sneakers.
-Of course when he's a face, he's a different kind of awesome.
+Jake "The Snake" Roberts plops firmly into this in his heel role, what with the leering, lecherous stare, the fascination with serpents, the happy admittance that he's a lying snake, and his semi-disheveled appearance would put him just as equally in an alleyway wearing nothing but a trenchcoat and sneakers.
+When he's a face though, he's a different kind of awesome.

 Ridley of Metroid.
 Even the one person who seems a legitimate threat to him, the greatest bounty hunter in the galaxy, who takes on entire planets full of parasitic horrors, is terrified of him.
 And he's a dragon, which automatically makes him cool.